k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/01_Admin_Module_Overview.md

 **Overview**

-The Admin module provides the means to:
+The Admin module allows you to perform the following tasks.
 - Define regulations covered by the DPM
 - Create the Activities supported for each regulation
 - Create the Flows, Stages,+ and Tasks needed for the execution of a customer request
 - Manage User roles.
-- Define customer consent topics, and more.
+- Define customer consent topics

 **Admin Menu options**